-C. English Language Proficiency
+C. English Language Proficiency.

 - i.
 Description.
 Describe the state's uniform procedure, applied consistently to all English Learners (ELs) in the state, to establish research-based student-level targets on which the goals and measurements of interim progress are based.
 The description must include: - 1.
 How the state considers a student's English language proficiency (ELP) level at the time of identification and, if applicable, any other student characteristics that the state takes into account (e.g., time in language instruction programs, grade level, age, Native language proficiency level, or limited or interrupted formal education, if any). - 2.
-The applicable timelines over which ELs sharing particular characteristics would be expected to attain ELP within a state-determined maximum number of years and a rationale for that state-determined maximum. - 3.
-How the student-level targets expect all ELs to make annual progress toward attaining ELP within the applicable timelines.
+The applicable timelines over which ELs sharing particular characteristics would be expected to attain ELP within a state-determined maximum number of years and a rationale for that state-determined maximum.

-The uniform procedure that is applied to all students in Illinois upon enrollment for the first time to any school or preschool program in order to identify students for whom English is not their first language is as follows:
+3. How the student-level targets expect all ELs to make annual progress toward attaining ELP within the applicable timelines.

-- 1. All enrolled students complete a Home Language Survey. - 2.
-An appropriate prescribed placement screening assessment is administered within 30 days of a student's enrollment in the district to those students who have a language other than English documented in the Home Language Survey. - 3.
-Students whose English proficiency score is below the state-defined minimum for ELP on the prescribed assessment or ACCESS 2.0 are eligible for and must receive services.
-21 - 4.
-School districts in Illinois must annually assess the English language proficiency of all ELs in kindergarten through 12 using ACCESS 2.0 for ELs for the purpose of determining the continuing need and eligibility of individual students for language program services.22
+1. A uniform procedure is applied to all students in Illinois upon enrollment for the first time to any school or preschool program in order to identify students for whom English is not their first language.
+An appropriate prescribed placement screening assessment is administered within 30 days of a student's enrollment in the district to those students who have a language other than English documented in the Home Language Survey^{22 23 24}.
+Students whose English proficiency score is below the state-defined minimum for ELP on the prescribed assessment are eligible for services and are placed into a Transitional Bilingual Education or Transitional Program of Instruction program to receive language instructional services.
+School districts in Illinois must annually assess the English language proficiency of all ELs in kindergarten through 12 using ACCESS for ELLs for the purpose of determining the continuing need and eligibility of individual students for language program services.

-Illinois proposes a targeted maximum timeline of five years for English Learners to achieve ELP on the annual ELP assessment, commencing in first grade, which is the first mandatory grade for student attendance in Illinois.
-However, ELs in Illinois are not exited from English language instructional program services or status until attaining English language proficiency.
-Proficiency has been established as a composite score of 4.8 or above on the ACCESS 2.023
+2. Illinois proposes a maximum timeline of five years for English Learners to achieve ELP on the annual ELP assessment, 25 ACCESS for ELLs, commencing in first grade, which is the first mandatory grade for student attendance in Illinois.26 However, ELs in Illinois are not exited from English language instructional program services or status until attaining English language proficiency according to state-established reclassification criteria without regard to the timeline.27